HTTP-APIs/http-apis.github.io/Example.md

 It thus makes sense, to collect this information in a central documentation.
 Traditionally, this has been done in natural language which forces developers to hardcode that knowledge into their clients.
 Hydra addresses this issue by making the documentation completely machine-processable.
-The fact that all definitions can be identified by URLs enables reuse at unprecedented granularity.
+The fact that all definitions can be identified by URLs enables reuse at unprecedented granularity (some sort of intermediate tool is OpenAPI which allows human-readable documentation to be automatically generated by well-formatted data structures).

-Hydra's ApiDocumentation class builds the foundation for the description of a Web API.
+Hydra's `ApiDocumentation` class builds the foundation for the description of a Web API.
 As shown in the following example, Hydra describes a API by giving it a title, a short description, and documenting its main entry point.
 Furthermore, the classes known to be supported by the Web API and additional information about status codes that might be returned can be documented.
 This information may be used to automatically generate documentations in natural language.